-- It is estimated that up to 95% of students fake ADHD symptoms in order to obtain prescriptions.
+- It is estimated that up to 95% of students fake ADHD symptoms to obtain prescriptions.

-- 90% of college students who take Adderall without a prescription also qualify as “heavy” drinkers and engage in episodes of binge-drinking.
+- 90% of college students who take Adderall without a prescription also qualify as heavy drinkers and engage in binge drinking episodes.

-- 40% of teenagers think that it is “safe” to abuse prescription medications.
+- 40% of teenagers think it is “safe” to abuse prescription medications.

-- 29% of teenagers think that is impossible to become addicted to prescription drugs.
+- 29% of teenagers think it is impossible to become addicted to prescription drugs.